 The Dance and the Diamond Sky — Gary Marks (Novel)

-A novel set in late-1960s America during a time of political division, corruption, war, and social upheaval — an America that came to the same crossroads we face today.
+A novel set in America in the late-1960s — a time of political division, corruption, war, and social upheaval — an America that came to the same crossroads we face today.

 Genre: Voice-driven literary fiction